A little background info…

 One of the first things you realize when you stay in Brazil for a while is how much lunch time is important for them.
 It is their first big meal of the day.

-They start the day off with a not too heavy breakfast.
+As you may have seen on my Twitter or Instagram, they start the day off with a not too heavy breakfast.
 Bread with butter- sometimes grilled, a black coffee or a latte.
 So if you only eat this in the morning, I understand the need for a more filling food at lunch, right?

 A typical Brazilian lunch would be white rice, black beans, beef/chicken/fried egg and either some lettuce, tomato and onion salad or some fries.